followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/dataSource.md

  A simple JavaScript array containing a collection of plain objects.
 See [demo](/Demos/WidgetsGallery/Demo/Charts/SimpleArray/jQuery/Light/).

 - **URL**
- A URL to JSON data or a service returning data in JSON format.
+ The URL of a JSON file or service that returns JSON data.
 See [demo](/Demos/WidgetsGallery/Demo/Charts/AjaxRequest/jQuery/Light/).

 - **[DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) or its [configuration object](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/)**
  A **DataSource** is an object that provides an API for data processing.
 Learn more about it from the [Data Layer](/Documentation/Guide/Data_Layer/Data_Layer) and [DataSource Examples](/Documentation/Guide/Data_Layer/Data_Source_Examples) guides.
 See [demo](/Demos/WidgetsGallery/Demo/Charts/ClientSideDataProcessing/jQuery/Light/).